Reference notes.

 Model Release Strategies

-• Closed — API only, no weights (OpenAI GPT-4)
+• Closed — API only, no weights (OpenAI, Anthropic)

 Regulation

-• EU AI Act — Risk-based regulation
+• EU AI Act — Risk-based regulation, the most comprehensive AI law globally:

 Industry Commitments